 Refrigerators can be purchased in many colors and coatings to fit your kitchen or make a daring statement, including:

-When likely to have your brand-new refrigerator installed during delivery, understand that if it has a drinking water dispenser or ice machine, you must buy a fresh drinking water line/ice maker connector.
+When likely to have your brand-new refrigerator installed during delivery, understand that if it has a drinking water dispenser or ice machine, you must buy a new drinking water line/ice maker connector.
 The water valve shut-off must be within 6 ft of the refrigerator.
 Talk with a Lowe’s associate for information on items you might need.

 Ideas for Improving Refrigerator Efficiency